2021–22 NBA season: Free agency

 Free agency began on August 2, 2021; for the second consecutive year, the period for free agency was pushed back from its normal starting date in July due to COVID-19 pandemic.
 Notable signings included longtime Toronto Raptors guard Kyle Lowry announcing his decision to sign with the Miami Heat on a long-term deal.
-Lonzo Ball announced he would be signing a four-year, $85 million dollar deal with the Chicago Bulls, joining fellow free agency signing DeMar DeRozan.
+Lonzo Ball announced he would be signing a four-year, $85 million deal with the Chicago Bulls, joining fellow free agency signing DeMar DeRozan.
 The Los Angeles Clippers re-signed Kawhi Leonard, and the Phoenix Suns re-signed Chris Paul.
 In the east, the Brooklyn Nets extended Kevin Durant to a four-year $198 million deal.